 * a balance between diversity of experiences and depth of engagement that supports an exceptional undergraduate experience

-* plan of study sets this apart from what might be considered a more “traditional” path [e.g., cutting across multiple disciplines, innovative within a particular discipline or program, or bridging traditional modes of academic inquiry with experiences outside the academy]
+* in some cases, a plan of study that diverges from what might be considered a more “traditional” path [e.g., cutting across multiple disciplines, innovative within a particular discipline or program, or bridging traditional modes of academic inquiry with experiences outside the academy]

 • Intellectual curiosity and reflection